-The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
-All intercompany accounts and transactions have been eliminated in consolidation.
-These interim condensed consolidated financial statements have been prepared on the same basis as the Company's audited consolidated financial statements as of and for the fiscal year ended December 31, 2016, which are included in the Company's annual report on Form 10-K filed with the Securities and Exchange Commission on March 16, 2017 (the "2016 Annual Report"), and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operations.
+The accompanying interim condensed consolidated financial statements have been prepared on the same basis as the Company's audited consolidated financial statements as of and for the fiscal year ended December 31, 2016, which are included in the Company's annual report on Form 10-K filed with the Securities and Exchange Commission on March 16, 2017 (the "2016 Annual Report"), and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operations.
 Operating results for interim periods are not necessarily indicative of the results that may be expected for a full fiscal year or any other period.
 The accompanying condensed consolidated balance sheet as of December 31, 2016 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the disclosures required by U.S. GAAP.
 As such, the information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's audited consolidated financial statements included in the 2016 Annual Report, including the notes thereto.